ericaschwarz/ericaschwarz.github.io/vision.md

 ## Approach

-I complete the cell-to-tissue-to-organ pipeline using in silico models of cell-signaling, cardiovascular flow, and global blood circulation.
+I complete the cell-to-tissue-to-organ simulation pipeline using in silico models of cell-signaling, cardiovascular flow, and global blood circulation.
 Using my foundations in biology and medicine, I tailor the combination of mechanistic and phenomenological models to capture relevant biological detail while maintaining computational tractability.
-This approach yields insights into the initiation and progression of cardiovascular disease which aids clinical decision making while simultaneously creating robust tools for continues research.
+This approach yields insights into the initiation and progression of cardiovascular disease which aids clinical decision making while simultaneously creating robust tools for continued research.

 ---